Ashok0/EnderalVREssentials-Nightly/README.md

 [**Enderal SE - Bug Fixes v1.29**](https://www.nexusmods.com/enderalspecialedition/mods/2?tab=files): This mod fixes several issues with the game and also includes some small gameplay/balance fixes.

 [**SkyUI v1.2.0**](https://github.com/Odie/skyui-vr): Elegant, PC-friendly interface mod with many advanced features.
+- The new Highlight and Search features do not work if using "Dear Diary".

 [**JContainers VR v4.1.13**](https://www.nexusmods.com/skyrimspecialedition/mods/16495?tab=files): Extends Skyrim SE Papyrus scripts (or SKSE/C++ plugins) with JSON based serializable data structures like arrays and maps.
 Embedded Lua interpreter.